In this article, we explain BriefBuilder’s IFC feature. You can read about:

 The duration of the import process depends on the size and complexity of the IFC file.

-Once the import process is completed, you can jump to the IFC data by clicking on either View IFC tree or View floor plan.
+Once the import process is complete, you can access the IFC data by clicking on either View IFC tree or View floor plan.

 Viewing IFC data

-IFC data that have been imported into BriefBuilder can be viewed and approached from different directions.
+IFC data that has been imported into BriefBuilder can be viewed and approached from different directions.
 Below we’ll explain the different possibilities in detail.

 On the detail view of a BriefBuilder space